rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-entra-id/index.md

 For example, given your application id, `{my-app-id}` and your tenant `{tenant}`, the OIDC discovery endpoint uri would be `https://login.microsoftonline.com/{tenant}/.well-known/openid-configuration?appid={my-app-id}`.
 The returned payload contains the `jwks_uri` attribute whose value is something like `https://login.microsoftonline.com/{tenant}/discovery/keys?appid=<my-app-idp>`.
 RabbitMQ should be configured with that `jwks_uri` value.

-## Configure RabbitMQ to use Entra ID as OAuth 2.0 authentication backend
+## Configure RabbitMQ to Use Entra ID as OAuth 2.0 Authentication Backend

 The configuration on Entra ID side is done.
 Next, configure RabbitMQ to use these resources.